When you’re young, you spend time accumulating wealth. When you’re old, you should spend time protecting wealth.

 Your ultimate goal is to accumulate enough wealth to live off your risk-free income and never touch principal.
 For example, if you can invest only 40% of your investable assets in risk-free investments and live off that income, more power to you.
 You’re free to take all the risk you want with the remaining 60%.

 Alternatively, you can look to accumulate wealth up to the estate tax limit and invest 100% of it in risk-free investments.
 Given the estate tax limit currently is $11 million per person, we’re talking about earning $275,000 in risk-free gross income at today’s rates.
 I’m sure most people can live comfortably off $275,000 a year without any debt.
 Further, there’s no point accumulating more if the government is just going to take 40% away from you when you die.

 Yes, our economy will come to a grinding halt when enough people stop investing and start aggressively saving.
 But oh well.
 We’re already ahead of the curve at Financial Samurai.
 Here’s to higher rates and risk-free living in the future!

-Check out CIT Bank’s money market account providing a 2.45% interest or a 12-month CD.
-A 2.45% money market rate is huge because the 10-year bond yield is yielding roughly 2.6%.
-But in order to earn a guaranteed 2.6% yield, you have to hold on for 10 years.
-With the money market account, you earn 2.45% every month and can withdraw any time.
+Check out CIT Bank’s money market account providing a 2.3% interest or a 12-month no-penalty CD.
+A 2.3% money market rate is huge because the 10-year bond yield is yielding roughly 2%.
+In other words, you’re getting a guaranteed higher return from your savings account without having to lock up your money for 10 years!

 These are some of the best short-term rates I’ve seen in a long time to optimize your cash in a flattening yield curve environment.
 I always hold between 2% – 5% of my net worth in cash for liquidity and opportunity.
 Now is the time to optimize your cash.